kr-g/gitonic/README.md

 here in the sample the `uncrustify` config file is placed in path `~/.gitonic/uncrustify.cfg`. make sure that it is there.

+the following needs to be placed inside `~/.gitonic/formatter.json`

     ".c,.h,.cpp": {
         "cmd": "uncrustify",